-Logistics industry is the backbone of nearly every industry in USA, yet the business challenges faced have grown significantly in the last decade.
-Trucking companies in particular are experiencing severe distress due competition, regulations, manpower and growing accounts receivable.
+Logistics industry is the backbone of nearly every industry in the USA, yet the business challenges faced have grown significantly in the last decade.
+Trucking companies, in particular, are experiencing severe distress due to competition, regulations, limited workforce, and growing accounts receivable.

 Common issues faced by Logistics/Trucking companies include

 - Unpredictable fuel costs and competition

 - Driver shortage, employee retention and truck parking issues

 - Customers expect greater tracking of their goods, resulting in increased expectations and unwillingness to pay for any additional expenses.